asifhafeez/CV/README.md

 - 10% acceptance rate
 - 12 week program
+- Working in teams to complete large projects in short periods of time.
 - Focused on OOP, TDD, SOLID, MVC, DDD and Software Craftsmanship
-- Ruby, Javascript, Java, Rails, Node.js, React.js,
-- Rspec, Jasmine, Mocha, Jest, JUnit
+- Used languages such as Ruby, Javascript, Java, Rails, Node.js, React.js and test frameworks including Rspec, Jasmine, Mocha, Jest, JUnit.

 #### Manchester University (September 2009 to July 2013)